Neuroevolution is a Competitive Alternative to Reinforcement Learning for Skill Discovery

 \textbf{QD Metrics.} Armed with behavior descriptor spaces for all environments and repertoires for all methods, we compute three metrics that are often used in the \qd community to track the performance of a collection of solutions: (i) the \textbf{maximum fitness} of the repertoire, computed as the maximum fitness attained across the solutions stored in the repertoire, (ii) the \textbf{coverage} of the repertoire, computed as the number of cells (behavior niches) that have been filled, and (iii) the \textbf{QD score}, computed as the sum of fitnesses attained by the solutions stored in the repertoire.

-\textbf{Results and analysis.} All methods are trained for two hours on a Quadro RTX 4000 GPU for each environment described in Section \ref{sec:domains}.
-Each experiment is repeated with 5 different seeds and the final repertoire is evaluated using the aforementioned \qd metrics.
+\textbf{Results and analysis.} All methods are trained for exactly two hours on a Quadro RTX 4000 GPU for each environment described in Section \ref{sec:domains}.
+Each experiment is repeated with 5 seeds and the final repertoire is evaluated using the aforementioned \qd metrics.
 The maximum fitness and \qd score are reported in Table \ref{tab:max_fitness}.
-Out of the 5 seeds, the best - in terms of \qd score - final repertoires obtained at the end of the training phases are depicted on Figure \ref{fig:repertoires} for all methods and environments.
+Out of the 5 seeds, the best - in terms of \qd score - final repertoires are depicted on Figure \ref{fig:repertoires} for all methods and environments.

 First, observe that, setting aside \antomni where \dadssum has managed to largely explore the environment, \qd methods outperform the \mirl methods for all environments and tasks if we base the comparison on \qd scores and coverage only.
 This is a particularly desirable property in \antmaze (resp. \anttrap) because reaching a high coverage of the repertoire means that the method has been able to explore the maze (resp. get past the trap) effectively given that the behavior descriptor vector is defined as the final $(x, y)$ position of the robot.